painter-c/lightship-capstone/readme.md

 python -m src.tests.name_of_test
 ```

 There are two main tests of interest in the tests/ directory.
 The first one is test_bertopic, which is an example of topic analysis using Latent Dirichlet Analysis.
 Running this file will show a list of arbritrary topics that have been generated from the current dataset specified by the *data_path* config option.
 The second test of interest is test_task_teams, which is an example of classifying teams as observers rather than individuals as assignees.
 While this classification task was not included in the driver program, the process is nearly identical aside from two differences.
-One being that with team classification, the assignee_id column is used a a predictor.
+One being that with team classification, the assignee_id column is used as a predictor.
 The other difference is that a single task can have multiple teams associated with it, therefore the input data must be flattened so that each instance only has one associated team.
 The same principle is true for individuals as observers, however we were unable to experiment with this due to lack of data.